Dwerg01/Dwerg01/README.md

-### Hello and welcome to my page.
-My name is Nardu.
+### Hello and welcome, my name is Nardu.
 ---
-# I'm a Freelance Front End Developer 👨🏽‍💻
+# Freelance Front End Developer 👨🏽‍💻

-## My focus is on e-commerce tech and frameworks, and I specialise in Shopify

-That means I build and enhance Shopify stores for business owners with a growth mindset.
+I work on e-commerce tech and frameworks and specialise in Shopify That means I build and enhance Shopify stores for business owners with a growth mindset.